Acrylic Globe Pendant Lamp

 Designer: To be appraised.

-Other versions: Probably also made in other colours.
+Other versions: This acrylic globe pendant lamp was probably also made in other colours.
 It’s possible that they were also made with a standard cord attached.
+However, it is always this model that shows op.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.